 #3: Google (Gemini / Vertex AI)

 As a long-standing leader in artificial intelligence research, Google has used its immense resources and extensive talent pool to become a major player in the LLM space.
-The company’s AI efforts are now heavily focused on its Google Vertex AI and Gemini models, a family of multimodal models designed to understand and process information from text, code, images, and video.
-Google has spent a lot of time integrating its advanced language models into its product lines, such as Gmail, Google Docs, Google Sheets, and so on.
+Google announced Gemini 3 in late 2025 as its “most intelligent” model family, expanding multimodal and reasoning capabilities across the Gemini app, AI Studio, and Vertex AI, a family of multimodal models designed to understand and process information from text, code, images, and video.

 Advantages: